spanwich/twinhead-dragon/README.md

 # Twinhead Dragon (Temporary Name)

+## IMPORTANT: This is for research purpose only.
 ## Overview

 This system enables autonomous offensive security operations against ICS targets (like OpenPLC) using Kali Linux tools.
 The architecture separates reasoning (agentic decision-making) from execution (actual tool usage) and operates via a CLI interface for human evaluators.